 During the demolition of the interior walls severe termite damage was uncovered on the eastern exterior walls which had to be reframed.
 The existing wood windows were all replaced with new black aluminum insulated glazed windows.
 The existing exterior shake siding which had years of paint pealing off was replaced with vertical cedar board rainscreen siding.

 The fire pit in the backyard was made using slate and other stones found on site during the digging of the two trenches for the new electrical and plumbing connections from the house to the street.

 The pavilion was designed as a play between advanced computational design techniques and low-tech fabrication methods of assembly.
 The pavilion was generated using rhino scripting as an assembly of similar but non-repetitive unique folded components, laser-cut entirely out of 2-ply museum board and assembled using elmer's glue, double-sided tape, and zip-ties.

-The art bar is designed as an amorphous curvelinear piece and is fabricated out of fiber-glass and recycled carbon fiber composites, and functions as a serving station for private functions and daily lounge operations.
+The art bar was designed as an amorphous curvilinear piece and was fabricated out of fiber-glass and recycled carbon fiber composites, and functioned as a serving station for private functions and daily lounge operations.
 It was considered by Interior Design Magazine as one of the top 100 Big Ideas.